speezepearson/speezepearson.github.io/_posts/2015-12-26-what-makes-a-good-statistical-test.markdown

 title:  "What Makes a Good Statistical Test"
 date:   2015-12-26 12:00:00 -0800
 categories: statistics
+summary: "Describes what a statistical test 'really is,' and how to choose a good one."
 ---

 My statistics education (and yours too, probably) was largely of the form: